Human Nutrition MSc

-- Surrey biosciences graduates wishing for an opportunity to convert to postgraduate study within Surrey
+- You’re a Surrey biosciences graduate and you’d like an opportunity to take on postgraduate study within Surrey

-- Overseas graduates with equivalent of a nutrition degree from a non-UK institution wishing to obtain a recognised UK postgraduate qualification in nutrition
+- You’re a graduate with the equivalent of a nutrition degree from a non-UK institution and you want a recognised UK postgraduate qualification in nutrition.

-The University of Surrey has long been regarded as a UK centre of excellence for teaching in nutrition and dietetics through our long-running and successful undergraduate and postgraduate programmes.
+At Surrey, we’ve long been regarded in the UK and beyond for our excellent teaching in nutrition and dietetics through our long-running and successful undergraduate and postgraduate courses.

-Staff within the Department of Nutritional Sciences have an internationally recognised expertise in areas such as diabetes, lipid metabolism, cardiovascular risk, bone health, Vitamin D, selenium and iodine, non-alcoholic fatty liver disease, obesity and energy balance.
+Staff in our Department of Nutritional Sciences have an internationally recognised expertise in areas such as diabetes, lipid metabolism, cardiovascular risk, bone health, Vitamin D, selenium and iodine, non-alcoholic fatty liver disease, obesity and energy balance.

 You will be working alongside staff, PhD students and post-doctoral researchers to ensure that you receive the full research experience.

-This will form an excellent foundation for those MSc students wishing to pursue further education via a PhD or research post in industry.
+Our course is also an excellent foundation if you want to pursue further education with a PhD or a research post in industry after you graduate.

 COLLINS AL Dr (Biosc & Med)